mariapinedob/isala_pairs/README.md

     └── ...
 ```

-For **workflow 04**, which includes the phylogenetic reconstruction of *Lactobacillus crispatus*, genomes from the GTDB database must be retrieved from the release R226.
+For **workflow 04**, which includes the phylogenetic reconstruction of *L. crispatus*, genomes from the GTDB database must be retrieved from the release R226.
 A reference script for downloading these genomes is available [here](https://github.com/SWittouck/legen/tree/master/src/01_prepare_genomes).
 In addition, *L. crispatus* genomes from the Isala cohort should be included.
 These genomes can be downloaded from the European Nucleotide Archive (ENA) under BioProject PRJEB105013.
 Gene prediction should also be performed on all assembled genomes prior to downstream analyses.
 The following directory structure is suggested:

 ```
 data/